 According to Section 1012 ACC, the signature of the parties constitutes an essential condition to the existence of any private agreement.
 Therefore, we are of the opinion that the signature of the PA “in writing” will be sufficient proof of the counterparty's consent with the terms and conditions set forth at the PA and it would not be necessary that the PA be accepted each time the counterparty trades at the site.

-However, it may be advisable to include the following information in the website: i) Identification of the parties; ii) clear specification of the services; iii) full description of the procedures to operate the site; iv) clear instructions on how to enter into the proposed transactions; v) risks involved in such procedures; vi) identification of third-party contents; vii) sources of information; viii) adequate warning as to the effect of relevant “clicks”; ix) etc.
+However, it may be advisable to include the following information in the website: i) Identification of the parties; ii) clear specification of the services; iii) full description of the procedures to operate the site; iv) clear instructions on how to enter into the proposed transactions; v) risks involved in such procedures; vi) identification of third-party contents; vii) sources of information; viii) adequate warning as to the effect of relevant “clicks”; ix) etc. [Let’s specifically ask Mark if this type of information is already on the website.]

 Also, it would be advisable to insert a disclaimer by which Enron excludes any liability from the malfunctioning of the Internet service connection.
 Such disclaimer should provide that Enron does not represent or warrant that the proposed services will not be uninterrupted or are error-free, or that the server that makes them available is free of viruses or other harmful components.
 It is also advisable to insert a disclaimer by which Enron shall have no liability arising from the modification or alteration of Enron’s website content by third parties, as well as any unauthorized use of such content.
+[Could we put these disclaimers and the other suggested changes in the ETA or the PA?]

 2.4.
 Are there any risks with relying on the statement that Enron’s electronic record of the trade will be conclusive proof of that trade?